faizan4devloper/band-landing-page/README.md

     contextual: false,
   });

-  const questionsList = [
-    'What are the average class sizes and student-teacher ratios in the local schools?', 'What are the admission criteria for the schools in this area?
-How do they prioritize applications?', 'What extracurricular activities are offered in the local schools?', 'How do local schools support students with special needs or learning disabilities?', ];

-  const fetchDataForQuestion = async (question) => {
+  const fetchData = async () => {
     try {
       const response = await axios.post(
-        'dummy', // Replace 'dummy' with your actual API endpoint {
-          question: `${question}:- hi`,
-        },
+        'dummy',
+        {
+          // First question payload
+          question: 'What are the average class sizes and student-teacher ratios in the local schools?',
+          // Second question payload
+          question2: 'What are the admission criteria for the schools in this area?
+How do they prioritize applications?', },
         {
           headers: {